 Take a look at selecting shot size and choke size for bobwhite quail hunting

-If you think about the flight and escape habits of quail in their natural habitat, often they will sit tight in cover and hold for a pointing dog…assuming you have a pointing breed.
+If you think about the flight and escape habits of quail in their natural habitat, often they will sit tight in cover and hold for a pointing dog—assuming you have a pointing breed.
 Outside of that, if you’re anything like me, you’ve got a flushing retriever and you keep your actions closed and barrels loaded.
-There’s no time for tea, but…I digress.
+There’s no time for tea, but I digress.
 Quail will flush fairly close and will often provide a reasonable shot if you take a little time to breathe before the shot.

 Wild Game Recipes: Spicy Brandy Cranberry Glazed Quail

-Obviously, if you have not noticed, I am a bit biased towards #6 loads.
-I’m biased because they are a size that’s been proven time and again.
+Obviously, if you have not noticed, I am a bit biased towards No. 6 loads because they are a size that’s been proven time and again.
 In the world of consumerism, many manufacturers are constantly producing loads for one reason or another.
-Til this day I still do not understand the need for 3.5-inch loads and one definitely does not need them for a 6-ounce bird.
-2 and 3/4 inch shells will suffice.
-Further, quail are fairly fragile birds, so shooting #6 or #8 have been proven effective, but, being honest…stick to the 6.
+To this day I still do not understand the need for 3 1/2-inch loads and one definitely does not need them for a 6-ounce bird—2 3/4 inch shells will suffice.
+Further, quail are fairly fragile birds, so shooting No. 6 or No. 8 shot has been proven effective.

 For many like myself, hunting with a dog is essential for not just the experience of following a dog through the woods, but also to increase my chances of finding downed game.
-Shooting #6s for me has additionally made retrieving shot birds significantly easier as seldom do I find crippled bobwhites and runners.
+Shooting No. 6 for me has additionally made retrieving shot birds significantly easier as seldom do I find crippled birds or runners.

 Durrell Smith is a 28 year old Georgia native, visual artist, wing shooter, and dog handler.
 While creating compelling ink and watercolor illustrations based on his field experiences and hunting dogs, he also runs a podcast called The Gun Dog Notebook, which can be found on iTunes and Soundcloud.
 Aside from hunting upland game and waterfowl, he participates in Hunt Tests with his Labrador Retriever.
 As a first generation hunter, Durrell seeks to learn and contribute to the community by connecting with visionaries and veterans within the bird dog community who are willing to share stories and knowledge about the various breeds, creating a bridge to welcome new and novice dog handlers to the gun dog community.